What is Unmanned Aerial Systems (UAS)?

 FHWA Tech Transfer Deployment Funds to hold a UAS Peer Exchange on Best Practices.
 A national UAS Peer Exchange was held based on the successful NJ model and NJDOT’s UAS Coordinator presented at the event in Washington DC.

-FHWA STIC Incentive Program Funding to purchase equipment and training to evaluate the use of UAS for structural inspections and Traffic Incident Management (TIM).
+FHWA STIC Incentive Program Funding to purchase equipment and training to evaluate the use of UAS for structural inspections, Traffic Incident Management (TIM), surveying and accelerating construction projects, determining flooding adjacent to state highways, and bridge deck thermography mapping.

 FHWA State Planning & Research Program funds for research into Best Practices, Policies and Procedures to recommend potential legislative and regulatory remedies, enforcement and compliance strategies and tools, and training products for engineers and consultants involved in UAS operations.